-In fall 2013, 132 respondents from all AHC constituencies participated in a technology survey and rated how important training on AHC systems would be during the following six years.
-Results indicated they rated training in the middle of the scale between "not needed" and "essential," and rated technology training for students almost identically (III.C.4.18 question 5).
-However, in a separate question about barriers to using technology, the most frequent answer (62.1%) was training (III.C.4.18 question 12).
-This improved with the opening of the training room in Bldg.
-A in 2014; complete with laptops, a Smart Podium, ShoreTel phones and other equipment.
+In fall 2013, 132 respondents from all district constituencies participated in a technology survey and rated how important training on the college systems would be during the following six years.
+Results indicated they rated training in the middle of the scale between "not needed" and "essential," and rated technology training for students almost identically

+(III.C.4-18).
+However, in a separate question about barriers to using technology, the most frequent answer (62.1%) was training (III.C.4-18).

-The 2015 Professional Development survey of CSEA identified the importance of technology training on the Banner student system, the ONESolution HR/Finance system, and the Outlook email system for new employees (III.C.4. responses 3.7, 3.13. and 3.15).
-As shown in the 2015 Professional Development survey of the faculty, the technology training interest area was in the learning management systems with the upcoming Canvas being the of the most interest (III.C.4.20 responses 5.9 and 5.10).
+The 2015 Professional Development survey of CSEA identified the importance of technology training on the Banner student system, the ONESolution HR/Finance system, and the Outlook email system for new employees (III.C.4-19).
+As shown in the 2015 Professional Development survey of the faculty, the technology training interest area was in the learning management systems with the upcoming Canvas being of the most interest (III.C.4-20).